![]() |

 noted his concern

-that (49): This deadline is of course on Natural England (and not the councils) in meeting the Government's Public Service Agreement target of getting 95% of SSSls into favourable or recovering condition by 2010.
+that (58): This deadline is of course on Natural England (and not the councils) in meeting the Government's Public Service Agreement target of getting 95% of SSSls into favourable or recovering condition by 2010.
 In a naked and extraordinary piece of attempted bullying, the letter reminded the WMJC of the stick that Natural England can wield in these circumstances by virtue of legislation on SSSIs, and the DEFRA code for SSSIs.
 Hartlebury Common is a “metropolitan” open access space near Stourport, publicly owned by Worcestershire County Council since 1968.
 This registered commons is a SSSI notified for heathland and woodland, as well as a Local Nature Reserve that attracts 200,000 visitors a year.
 There are no commoners registered for grazing and it is recognised that the common has not been grazed in over 100 years.
 External consultants were brought in by the County Council in 2008 to develop a fencing and grazing plan.
 Following a scoping report in August, the consultants held a public meeting in the September at which 90 people turned up.
-Detailed proposals to introduce grazing to Hartlebury Common through a Higher Level Stewardship agreement were then delivered in a report in October (50).
+Detailed proposals to introduce grazing to Hartlebury Common through a Higher Level Stewardship (HLS) agreement were then delivered in a report in October (59).
 The whole perimeter of the common would be enclosed by fencing, and it would also be divided by fencing both sides of a road that runs through the common.
 By law, common land cannot be enclosed or divided and thus an application for permission to carry out these restricted works would be needed.

 It is interesting to note